Khaganshu-RK/Projects/README.md

 # Repository Projects Overview

 This repository contains multiple self-contained projects demonstrating different aspects of machine learning, deep learning, data engineering, and web deployment.
 Below is a detailed overview of each project, outlining its purpose, key components, and overall structure.
+Also using Git Large File Storage (GLFS) to store large datasets.

 ---